Standard and Custom Plastic Profiles and Tubing

 1. STANDARD PROFILES

-Jay also has U-Channels, Edging, H-Channels, Connectors, Angles and Tubing in standard and ready to ship.
+Seagate also has many U-Channels, Edging, H-Channels, Connectors, Angles and Tubing in stock and ready to ship.

 2. CUSTOM PROFILES